 Director of Technology and Analytics (PRHI)

-Mr. Turcsanyi is the Director of Technology and Analytics for the Pittsburgh Regional Health Initiative (PRHI).
+Mr. Turcsanyi is the director of technology and analytics for the Pittsburgh Regional Health Initiative (PRHI), a supporting organization of the Jewish Healthcare Foundation.
 His primary focus is Tomorrow's HealthCareTM — an online knowledge and collaborative-learning network.
-He also assists the communications department with web-based content distribution, and manages research databases.
+He also assists the communications department with web-based content distribution and manages research databases.
 Previously, Mr. Turcsanyi managed the informatics needs of the University of Pittsburgh's Center for Pathology Quality and Healthcare Research group, which included an Agency for Healthcare Research and Quality-funded "Improving Patient Safety by Examining Pathology Errors" database, and the CDC-funded "Best Practices for Pathology" database.
 He developed a data mart involving the laboratory information system, and others, to track the progress of the Toyota Production System interventions in the Histology lab.
-Mr. Turcsanyi earned his bachelor's degree in management information systems at Pennsylvania State University, and his MBA at the University of Pittsburgh.
+Mr. Turcsanyi earned his bachelor's in management information systems at Pennsylvania State University, and his MBA at the University of Pittsburgh.

 > Nancy D. Zionts, MBA